Capture of Le Sars: British plan of attack

 The 23rd Division had been ordered to attack Le Sars, in combination with an attack by the 47th Division on the Butte de Warlencourt but constant rain on the churned up ground, led postponements of the 23rd Division attack until 7 October.
 The 23rd Division took over the front of the 50th Division front on 3 October, which gave the division a frontage of 1000 yd south of the Bapaume road and 400 yd on the north side.
 Flers Support was held for 1000 yd on the right and in the centre to a point just south of the road.
 The division was to take the village and another 800 yd of the Flers trenches on the left flank, the 2nd Canadian Division co-operating with the attacks on the trenches.
 (A postponement of the Canadian attack led to this part of the attack being put back to 8 October.)
-The village was built along the Albert–Bapaume road and most of the divisional front crossed the road at a right angle until 500 yd from the right flank of the divisional front where the Flers trenches dog-legged to the east.
+The village was built along the Albert–Bapaume road and most of the divisional front crossed the road at a right angle until 500 yd from the right flank of the divisional front where the Flers trenches doglegged to the east.
 An attack on the left would move parallel to the main road and an advance on the right would converge towards the north end of the village.
 In front of Le Sars on the right flank were two obstacles, a maze of trenches known as the Tangle and a sunken road leading from the west into the village.
 An advance from this flank would also be vulnerable to enfilade fire from the south end of the village.

 Battalions from the 68th and 69th brigades were to conduct the attack, in which the right-hand battalion of each brigade was to attack first.
 In the first phase, the 12th Durham Light Infantry (DLI) of the 68th Brigade was to capture the tangle and the sunken road.
 The 9th Green Howards of the 69th Brigade was to capture the village up to the central crossroads.
 In the second phase, the 13th DLI were to advance in the centre and take the north end of the village and the 11th West Yorkshire would advance twenty minutes after zero hour and take Flers Support on the north side of the road.
 Artillery support was to come from the 23rd, 50th and 47th divisional artilleries; after the preliminary bombardment a creeping barrage by 18-pounder field guns was to begin 400 yd in front of the jumping off lines and move forward at 50 yd per minute.
 A flanking barrage was arranged for the 11th West Yorkshire attack on Flers Support.
 A machine-gun barrage, Stokes mortar bombardment and tank support were also arranged.